atomisthq/docs/docs/integration/dockerhub.md

 ![img/dockerhub/10.png](img/dockerhub/10.png)

-Atomist will now track updates to this repository.
+Atomist is now ready to track updates to this repository.